ro0sterduck/tartarus/README.md

 # tartarus
-a minimal linux distro built with dinit, ostree, and xbps.
+a minimal linux distro built with dinit, ostree, busybox, and xbps. built on void linux!

 literally nothing worth looking at here